MaximilianMcC/ncea-website/README.md

 ### **Events page code validation**
 There was nothing wrong with the events page.
 All code is correct.

+# Usability
+To make sure the website is ready for real world use I asked some of my friends and family to use it for a few minutes.
+I then asked them to all give me some feedback about something that they did like, and some things that they didn't like then I ran those over with the client and asked them if they had anything that needed to be added.
+They said that they are currently happy with the website and until it gets more content there is no need to adding other features.

 # Final Evaluation
 Throughout this project I used an iterative process to help me both design and develop my client's website.
 I was guided by the wire-frames and mockups that I created with help from my client in the first part of this project.
 I picked out different tools and resources that would be able to help me create my website to the best of my abilities.
 To begin my project I created a new GitHub Repo to store all of my code and written work on.
 I chose GitHub as it allows me to work on my website where ever I am.
 All I need to do is clone the project, then I can commit and push my new changes.
 I then started to create my website and collect feedback, trialing, and testing data so that I could reach an outcome that the client is satisfied with.